0xMiya/Guides/Gentoo_Installation_Guide.md

 * Select the exact processor type.
 Also enabel MCE features if available.
 (Needed to notify users of any hardware problems).
 In x86_64 these errors are not printed to dmesg, but to /dev/mcelog.
 In that case also install "app-admin/mcelog".
 * Select "Maintain a devtmpfs file system to mount at /dev" so that critical device files are already available early in the boot process.
 * Enable SCSI disk support
 * Under File systems select support for the filesystems you use.
 Don't compile the filesystem that is used for the root partiton as modules, otherwise Gentoo will not be able to mount the partition.
+(Make sure there is a "*" and not a "M")
 * Enable Network device support (Ethernet and Wireless Cards)
 * Enable SMP support (For multicore processors)
 * Enable USB support